waritheddine/PPINAC/README.md

 The program PPINAC finds a global alignment of pairwise input networks.
 Given two networks with N1, N2 nodes each, it returns a matching between the input networks, each match corresponding to best-matching nodes from the multiple networks.
-Adding to that, the PPI networks alignment for the Homo sapiens and mouse can be used to discover some potential drug repurposing for the COVID-19.
-Moreover, we provide the virus-host protein-protein interaction networks (i.e. SARS-CoV-2 versus SARS-CoV-1), in order to discover more conserved edges or common viral infections by applying the alignment between the SARS-CoV-2 versus SARS-CoV-1.
+Adding to that, we provide the virus-host protein-protein interaction networks (i.e. SARS-CoV-2 versus SARS-CoV-1), in order to discover more conserved edges or common viral infections by applying the alignment between the SARS-CoV-2 versus SARS-CoV-1.

 To understand how to use the algorithm, let's start with an example of pairwise alignment of two input networks.
 The multiple case is similar.